NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 #align(right, [_The Parareal Algorithm aimed to solve the problem of physics taking too long to simulate; it didn't._])
 #v(2em)

 The main idea of the Parareal algorithm (PA) is to break up a single IVP into many smaller IVPs using some low-accuracy solution, solve those in parallel using high-accuracy methods, correct your initial solution using the sub-solutions, then make a new low-accuracy solution based on the corrected data, and repeat this process until the solution doesn't change.
-The end result of this procedure is a solution identical to one produced by directly using the high-accuracy method #cn while taking a less time.
+The end result of this procedure is a solution identical to one produced by directly using the high-accuracy method while potentially taking a less time @gander2007.
 Because the PA wraps traditional (sequential) solvers, it could be considered a "meta-" or "higher-order" method to solve IVPs.

 === Subproblem Preparation